fakedrtom/SVAFotate/README.md

 ![max_af](https://github.com/fakedrtom/SVAFotate/blob/master/images/SV_Cov_example_fig.png)

-Please note that all overlaps from all given sources in the BED file are considered in this calculation provided that the SVs share the same SVTYPE.
-This will also measure *all* overlaps and not just those restricted by the `-f` option.
+All overlaps from all given sources in the BED file are considered when calculating `SV_Cov`, provided that the SVs share the same SVTYPE, but source specific `SV_Cov` annotations are also added.
+For example, if `CCDG` is one of the sources in the input BED file (and has not been excluded using the `-s` parameter), `CCDG_SV_Cov` will be added and reflects the `SV_Cov` calculation using only SVs from the input BED file that come from `CCDG`.
+All `SV_Cov` annotations measure *all* overlaps and not just those restricted by the `-f` option.
 This parameter does expect a minimum AF value to be included which restricts SVs from the BED file to only those meeting that value.
 In this manner, SVs from the BED file, perhaps very rare ones, can be exlcuded from the calculation of `SV_Cov`.

 #### Unique SV Regions
 ```